eoin-cr/JomBot/README.md

 # Added in this commit:

-Added ability to vote on whether the sentiment analysis was correct, which is then added to the csv file to improve the sample set.
-The updated sample set will have no effect until the bot is restarted though
+Fixed issue where commas were getting added to the csv file.
+Added ability to retrain the sentiment analysis through a discord command, rather than having to restart the bot.
+Also reduced the amount of epochs to avoid overtraining.
+I will work on reducing the val_loss in further commits

 ---